 Alec Koppel is an AI Research Lead (Senior Scientist) at JP Morgan AI Research in the Multi-agent Learning and Simulation Group.
 From 2021-2022, he was Research Scientist at Amazon within Supply Chain Optimization Technologies (SCOT).
-From 2017-2021, he was a Research Scientist with the U.S. Army Research Laboratory in the Computational and Information Sciences Directorate since September of 2017.
+From 2017-2021, he was a Research Scientist with the U.S. Army Research Laboratory in the Computational and Information Sciences Directorate (CISD).
 He completed his Master’s degree in Statistics and Doctorate in Electrical and Systems Engineering, both at the University of Pennsylvania (Penn) in August of 2017.
 Before coming to Penn, he completed his Master’s degree in Systems Science and Mathematics and Bachelor’s Degree in Mathematics, both at Washington University in St. Louis (WashU), Missouri.
-He is a recipient of the 2016 UPenn ESE Dept. Award for Exceptional Service, an awardee of the Science, Mathematics, and Research for Transformation (SMART) Scholarship sponsored by the American Society of Engineering Education, a co-author of Best Paper Finalist at the 2017 IEEE Asilomar Conference on Signals, Systems, and Computers, and a finalist of the ARL Honorable Scientist Award 2019, an awardee of the 2020 ARL Director’s Research Award Translational Research Challenge (DIRA-TRC), a 2020 Honorable Mention from the IEEE Robotics and Automation Letters, and mentor to the 2021 ARL Summer Symposium Best Project Awardee.
+He is a recipient of the 2016 UPenn ESE Dept. Award for Exceptional Service, an awardee of the Science, Mathematics, and Research for Transformation (SMART) Scholarship, a co-author of Best Paper Finalist at the 2017 IEEE Asilomar Conference on Signals, Systems, and Computers, a finalist for the ARL Honorable Scientist Award 2019, an awardee of the 2020 ARL Director’s Research Award Translational Research Challenge (DIRA-TRC), a 2020 Honorable Mention from the IEEE Robotics and Automation Letters, and mentor to the 2021 ARL Summer Symposium Best Project Awardee.
 His academic work focuses on approximate Bayesian inference, reinforcement learning, and decentralized optimization.
 He has worked on applications to robotics and autonomy; vendor selection and sourcing; and financial markets of various types.